-Yet another notable difference from their American counterparts starting with the second series of Star Wars 3-Packs is the absence of the Special Offer Exclusive Backdrop that was included with the American sets.
-Kenner Canada did not include the backdrops with their sets, therefore, the "Special Offer" burst does not appear on any of the Canadian Kenner 3-Packs.
+Yet another notable difference from their American counterparts starting with the second series of Star Wars 3-Packs is the absence of the Special Offer burst that appeared in the top right corner of the American sets that promoted the cardboard backdrops that came exclusively with the 1979 sets.
+Kenner Canada did include the backdrops with their sets, however, they were not promoted on the Canadian packaging; the "Special Offer" burst does not appear on any of the Canadian Kenner 3-Packs.

 Kenner Canada continued to release its line of 3-Packs throughout the Empire Strikes Back era.
 Available documentation is few and far between, but it appears that the series of 3-Packs were released as late as 1981.
 It is unknown if the last series of 3-Packs released in the USA in 1982 were available in Canada.

 As stated previously, Kenner Canada took cost saving measures whenever feasible.
 As a result, the same layout used for the Canadian Star Wars 3-Packs was used for the Canadian ESB 3-Packs with some slight changes.
 As seen here, the ESB layout on the front of the 3-Packs was extremely similar to the SW releases - even the white price box and Long Playing Toy (LP) logo remained.